StereoKit/StereoKit/docs/Pages/Reference/Plane/Intersect.md

 |Vec3& at|An out parameter that will hold the intersection             point.
 If there's no intersection, this will be (0,0,0).|
 |RETURNS: bool|True if there's an intersetion, false if not.
 Refer to the 'at' parameter for intersection information!|

-Checks the intersection of a line with this plane!